Detasheet

 Detasheet is a flexible rubberized explosive, somewhat similar to plastic explosives, originally manufactured by DuPont.
 Its ingredients are PETN with nitrocellulose and a binder.

 Properties

 It was manufactured in thin flexible sheets with a rubbery texture, technically known as a rubberized explosive and is generally colored either reddish/orange (commercial) or green (military).
 In use, it is typically cut to shape for precision engineering charges.

 Compared to other explosives detasheet is very stable.
-It is detonated with a blasting cap or primercord but not by small-arms fire, heat, water, pressure, or concussion.
+It is detonated with a blasting cap or primer cord but not by small-arms fire, heat, water, pressure, or concussion.
 Detasheet is relatively expensive compared to other explosives.

 Ingredients

 Detasheet C, the last and most common version produced, was made up of 63% PETN, 8% nitrocellulose, and 29% acetyl tributyl citrate (ATBC), an organic plasticizer.

 Production status

 DuPont ceased manufacturing explosives in the 1990s and when they did the Ensign-Bickford Aerospace and Defense Company bought their product line, including all their equipment and trademarks.
-The Detasheet trademark is now owned by the Ensign-Bickford Aerospace and Defense Company, which has been selling an identical explosive sheet product called Primasheet. since 1984.
+The Detasheet trademark is now owned by the Ensign-Bickford Aerospace and Defense Company, which has been selling an identical explosive sheet product called Primasheet since 1984.
 Primasheet-1000 and Detasheet are identical and when purchased the packaging contains both trademarks.